RobinKa/pytocl/README.md

-Arguments can be added by chaining .arg() calls (the argument order has to match the original function's argument order (ie. arg_desc_a -> a, arg_desc_b -> b, arg_desc_output -> output). is_output has to be set to True for arguments that are used as outputs in the function (ie. those that can't be declared constant).
+Arguments can be added by chaining .arg() calls (the argument order has to match the original function's argument order (ie. arg_desc_a -> a, arg_desc_b -> b, arg_desc_output -> output). is_readonly has to be set to False for arguments that are assigned to in the function.

 copy_in() or copy_out() can be called to copy the last added argument from host to device before execution or from device to host after execution.